dea78799-dotcom/Script-ban-chanh/README.md

         local dropsFolder = Workspace:FindFirstChild("Drops") or Workspace:FindFirstChild("DropsFolder") or Workspace
         for _, drop in ipairs(dropsFolder:GetChildren()) do
             if drop.Name:lower():find("money") or drop.Name:lower():find("cash") or drop.Name:lower():find("drop") or drop.Name:lower():find("bag") then
-                if drop:IsA("BasePart") and RootPart then
-                    firetouchinterest(RootPart, drop, 0)
+                if drop:IsA("BasePart") and RootPart and firetouchinterest then firetouchinterest(RootPart, drop, 0)
                     task.wait()
                     firetouchinterest(RootPart, drop, 1)
-                elseif drop:IsA("Model") and drop.PrimaryPart and RootPart then firetouchinterest(RootPart, drop.PrimaryPart, 0)
+                elseif drop:IsA("Model") and drop.PrimaryPart and RootPart and firetouchinterest then firetouchinterest(RootPart, drop.PrimaryPart, 0)
                     task.wait()
                     firetouchinterest(RootPart, drop.PrimaryPart, 1)